eagronin/mushroom-classification-analyze/README.md

 ## Fitting and Visualizing Classifiers

-The following code plots the target against the first two principal componets of the feature space:
+The following code plots the target against the first two principal components of the feature space:

 ```python
 # Plot the target as a function of the two principal components